 I often give talks and illustrated presentations about my work.
-Venues have included the Edinburgh Book Festival, United Nations University (Tokyo), Wadham College at University of Oxford (UK), Monterey Bay National Marine Sanctuary (California, USA), San Francisco Bay Aquarium, Wrexham Science Festival (Wales), The Deep (Hull, UK), Nausicaá (France), Scottish Seabird Centre, Edinburgh Zoo, Trent University (Canada), Ohio State University, Evergreen College (US) to meetings of Flora and Fauna International, Montreal Zoological Society (Canada), European Cetacean Society, the Holarctic Marine Mammal Conference (Crimea), MedPAN (Mediterranean Protected Area Network) and to many other school, conservation and other groups, and to whale and wildlife festivals mainly in the UK, US, Canada and Japan.
+Venues have included the Edinburgh Book Festival, United Nations University (Tokyo), Wadham College at University of Oxford (UK), Monterey Bay National Marine Sanctuary (California, USA), San Francisco Bay Aquarium, Wrexham Science Festival (Wales), The Deep (Hull, UK), Nausicaá (France), Scottish Seabird Centre, Edinburgh Zoo, Salish Sea Discovery Centre and Vancouver Public Library (British Columbia, Canada), Trent University (Ontario, Canada), Ohio State University (Columbus, USA), Evergreen College (Olympia, Washington, USA), and to meetings of Flora and Fauna International, Montreal Zoological Society (Canada), European Cetacean Society, the Holarctic Marine Mammal Conference (Crimea), MedPAN (Mediterranean Protected Area Network) and to many other school, conservation and other groups, and to whale and wildlife festivals mainly in the UK, US, Canada and Japan.

 I usually present an illustrated talk for 35-45 minutes, followed by questions and book signing.
 General audience topics include: